ChristopheCruz/LivingLabStride/README.md

 ## STriDE

 STriDE means **S**patio-temporal **T**rajectories in **D**ynamic **E**nvironment.
-STriDE is a ontology-based model and an infrastructure that allows to store user trajectories, to process analytics on the trajectories.
+STriDE is an ontology-based model and an infrastructure that allows to store user trajectories, to process analytics on the trajectories.
 The contribution of the STriDE methodology consists in grabbing the evolution of the building for further analytics.

 ## Publications